DEVCodeWithAI/AGI-Framework-Why-IF/README.md

 ## 🚀 Target Market & Accessibility

-⚠ Why & IF Framework is NOT for public use.
+⚠ Why & IF Framework is NOT for public use:

-🔹 The creator understands both the advantages and risks of this framework.🔹 A logic-based AGI like this could disrupt society if widely available.🔹 It is exclusively developed for scientific research institutions, governments, and major corporations.🔹 It is NOT designed as a ChatBot or consumer-facing AI.
+🔹 The creator understands both the advantages and risks of this framework.
+🔹 A logic-based AGI like this could disrupt society if widely available.
+🔹 It is exclusively developed for scientific research institutions, governments, and major corporations.
+🔹 It is NOT designed as a ChatBot or consumer-facing AI.

 This restriction ensures that AGI remains a controlled and powerful tool, only accessible to entities that can responsibly leverage its capabilities for the greater good.